brycewray/hugo-site/content/privacy/_index.md

 ---
 title: "Privacy policy"
-description: "How you’re protected on this site"
+#description: "How you’re protected on this site"
 author: Bryce Wray
 date: 2020-08-02T09:00:00-05:00
-lastmod: 2020-09-28T13:15:00-05:00
+lastmod: 2020-09-28T15:25:00-05:00
 ---

-This site **does NOT** store your personal information **in any way**.
-However, it does use a number of externally hosted services, each of which have its own privacy policies and methods of complying with applicable privacy regulations.
+This site and its owner **do NOT** store your personal information **in any way**.
+However, the site does use a number of **externally hosted** services, each of which has its own privacy policies and methods of complying with applicable privacy regulations.

-Since September 28, 2020, this site features the free tier of the [Osano](https://osano.com) data privacy platform, which allows you to choose whether to opt into using the affected services’ features.
+As a way of helping to protect your privacy, this site features the free tier of the [Osano](https://osano.com) data privacy platform, which allows you to choose whether to opt into using the affected services’ features.

 ## Notes about external services

 ### Fathom Analytics

 This site uses [Fathom Analytics](https://usefathom.com), which [does not store your personal data in any way](https://usefathom.com/blog/anonymization).
 Please refer also to my article, “[Fathom Analytics: Count on it](/posts/2020/06/fathom-analytics-count-on-it).”

+### Google Analytics

+This site is once again using [Google Analytics](https://analytics.google.com) on at least an experimental basis, particularly in view of an application I’ve made to [Google AdSense](https://adsense.google.com) that may allow at least some monetization of this site.

 ### Talkyard